Judge reverses Missouri trooper's loss of officer license

 Piercy was driving 20-year-old Brandon Ellingson, of Clive, Iowa, for a breath test at the Lake of the Ozarks in 2014 when Ellingson fell off the boat and slipped out of an improperly secured life vest.

-Green ruled that public safety Director Drew Juden didn't provide findings of fact and conclusions of law when revoking Pierce's license.
+Green ruled that public safety Director Drew Juden didn't provide findings of fact and conclusions of law when revoking Piercy's license.

 Piercy was sentenced to 10 days in county jail for misdemeanor negligent operation of a vessel.
 He can't return to the patrol without his peace officer license.